WedjaaOpen/ElasticJasper/README.md

 to create a *feature* and an *update site* in Eclipse that will allow you to install the plugin in Jaspersoft Studio.

-The source contains a -ESSearchTester.java- runnable piece.
+The source contains a _ESSearchTester.java_ runnable piece.
 This is to test the inner workings of the plugin and to test if things you have changed have broken something.